FemiMerit/Project1/README.md

     ![NavBar desktop](documentation/navbar_desktop.png)

     - The navigation bar is responsive:
-        * On tablets and Mobile phones: navigation bar algines vertically to the right side of the page
+        * On tablets and Mobile phones: navigation bar aligns vertically to the right side of the page
         ![NavBar Tablets and Mibile phone](documentation/navbar_tablets.png)

 ---